 - A wide range of experts to provide practical help and support

-- Excellent track record of trainees securing NQT posts following completion of the programme
+- Excellent track record of trainees rated as good or outstanding and securing NQT posts following completion of the programme

 The School Direct teacher training route is led by BTSA, working in partnership with local schools and The University of Derby.
 You have the option to choose a route that matches your career aspirations - choose Early Years (3-7), Primary (5-11) or Special Educational Needs and Disability (SEND) which encompasses either Early Years (3-7) or Primary (5-11).
 As well as Qualified Teacher Status, you will also gain a PGCE equivalent to a third of a master’s degree with The University of Derby upon completion of the programme.

 Away from the classroom, you’ll receive practical training sessions from Specialist Leaders of Education, experienced teachers and the team at BTSA.
 These training sessions will take place at the BTSA hub located in Longton, Stoke-on-Trent.
 The University of Derby will also lead sessions to support your academic development; these sessions will take place at the university site in Derby.